Five outstanding alumni honored with 2024 Alumni Awards

 Despite retiring from the U.S. Public Health Service over 30 years ago, Hostetter’s commitment to public health and advocacy remains unwavering.
 As a consultant, he continues to work to improve the health and well-being of vulnerable populations.

-Hostetter and his spouse Edwin live in San Francisco.
+Hostetter and his spouse Edwin Eng live in San Francisco.

 Adam M. L. Tice ’02: Culture for Service Award

 Adam M. L. Tice’s life and career are a testament to his deep-rooted commitment to music, faith and service.
-Born in Pennsylvania and raised in Alabama, Oregon and Indiana, Tice’s upbringing laid the foundation for his journey as a musician, pastor and hymn writer.
+Born in Pennsylvania and raised in Alabama, Oregon and Indiana, Tice’s upbringing laid the foundation for his journey as a musician and pastor, while becoming the most prolific, most published Mennonite hymn writer of all time.

 After graduating high school in Elkhart, Indiana, Tice chose Goshen College, where he pursued his passion for music, majoring in music with an emphasis on composition while completing a minor in Bible and religion in 2002.